-Along with your Realtor and Mortgage Agent, you should be able to come up with a price range for homes.
-At this time, you should consider getting a pre-qualification letter from the Mortgage Agent to use as a negotiating tool when working with your Realtor on making offers on properties.
+Along with your Realtor and Mortgage Broker or bank mortgage specialist, you should be able to come up with a price range for homes.
+At this time, you should consider getting a pre-qualification letter from the Mortgage Broker to use as a negotiating tool when working with your Realtor on making offers on properties.

 No mortgage lender is actually going to approve you on a mortgage without first appraising the property in question.
 Depending on the property, this can be a very fast process, once you have the pre-qualification completed.
 Being able to place an offer on a property without a financing condition can make your offer considerably stronger than a competing offer without one.